Fare: American Traditional

 Service is attentive and friendly, without feeling rushed.

-The Grain House Restaurant has outdoor patio dining during the warmer months and serves a very good Sunday Brunch from 10:00am to 2:00pm.
+The Grain House Restaurant has outdoor patio dining during the warmer months and serves a particularly good Sunday Brunch from 10:00am to 2:00pm.

-The Grain House restaurant is open seven days a week for lunch and dinner plus Thanksgiving & Christmas Eve.
+The Grain House restaurant is also open for lunch and dinner plus Thanksgiving & Christmas Eve.

 New Jersey Leisure Guide strives to provide analytic restaurant reviews.